Top cheap smartwatches that won't break the bank.

 - Supports Android and iOS

-The Huawei Watch Fit 3 is the best budget smartwatch we’ve tested this year, and while there are a handful of cheaper rivals, you won’t find better.
+The Huawei Watch Fit 3 is the best budget smartwatch we’ve tested, and our top recommendation.
+There are a handful of cheaper rivals, but you won’t find better.

-At £139 the Watch Fit 3 is around half the price of an Apple Watch SE, from which it draws plenty of design inspiration.
-Huawei’s return to a square format is certainly derivative, but it’s so light and comfy to wear (it tips the scales at just 26g) that it’s hard to be critical.
+At £109 (around $130), the Watch Fit 3 is around half the price of an Apple Watch SE, from which it draws plenty of design inspiration.
+Huawei’s return to a square format is derivative, but it’s so light and comfy to wear (it tips the scales at just 26g) that it’s hard to be critical.

 It’s also no slouch when it comes to fitness tracking.
-Accurate GPS makes it a good choice for runners, and Huawei integrates with Strava, too.
-The heart rate and biometric tracking all stood up, as well, making this a superb all-rounder.
+Accurate GPS makes it a good option for runners, and Huawei also integrates with Strava.
+The heart rate and biometric tracking all stood up, too, making this a superb all-rounder.

-You don’t get too many health features, with ECG and Health Glance reserved for the Watch 4, but there’s stress tracking, and it offers a good overview of your resting heart rate.
+You don’t get too many health features, with ECG and Health Glance reserved for the Watch 4 and Watch GT 5, but there’s stress tracking, and it offers a good overview of your resting heart rate.

-Sleep tracking was slightly disappointing, missing a few naps, and tended to overestimate the duration of our sleep.
-But if you’re casually tracking sleep, it’s not a dealbreaker, and there’s plenty of data to pore over.
+Sleep tracking was slightly disappointing.
+It missed a few naps and tended to overestimate the duration of our sleep.
+Yet, it’s not a dealbreaker if you’re casually tracking sleep, and there’s plenty of data to pore over.

-Battery life was strong – we got around a week – but HarmonyOS doesn’t have the types of apps, mobile payments, or support for music streaming services of the likes of Wear OS or Apple Watch.
+Battery life was strong – we got around a week – but HarmonyOS doesn’t have the types of apps, mobile payments, or support for music streaming services Wear OS or Apple’s watchOS.
 If you can look beyond that, this is the best budget smartwatch you can buy.

-- Read our full Huawei Watch Fit 3 review
+- Check out our Huawei Watch Fit 3 review

 Pros